slbailey/retrowaves/station/docs/contracts/STATION_TOWER_PCM_BRIDGE_CONTRACT.md

 ### C7.
 Explicit Forbidding of Tower Feedback

-**Station MUST NOT receive or use any timing information from Tower.**

-This section explicitly codifies the boundary invariant that Station operates independently of Tower timing and state.
+**❌ Forbidden (Clock B domain):**

 **Station MUST NOT:**
+- Attempt to match, predict, synchronize with, or adjust to Tower's AudioPump cadence
+- Pace, delay, or time socket writes in any way
+- Alter segment timing, which remains wall-clock based
+- Use Tower timing signals (pump rate, write success, latency) as a timing source
 - Receive timing information from Tower (no timing feedback channel)
-- Use Tower state to influence Clock A (Station playback clock)
-- Use Tower state to influence decode pacing metronome
+- Use Tower state to influence segment timing
 - Use Tower state to influence drift compensation (if enabled)
 - Use PCM write success/failure to influence segment timing
-- Use PCM write success/failure to influence decode pacing
+- Use PCM write success/failure to influence decode pacing (except via PE6 PID controller)
 - Use PCM buffer depth to influence segment timing
-- Use PCM buffer depth to influence decode pacing
 - Attempt to synchronize with Tower's Clock B

+**✅ Allowed (Clock A domain, per PE6):**

+**Station MAY:**
+- Read Tower `/tower/buffer` telemetry exclusively for the optional Clock A PID controller described in PlayoutEngine PE6
-- Apply adaptive pacing based on Tower ingestion behavior
+- Adjust decode pacing sleep duration via PID based on Tower buffer status
+- This MUST NOT affect segment timing or PCM write timing

+**See PlayoutEngine PE6 for the only permitted use of Tower buffer telemetry by Station.**

 **Tower MUST NOT:**
 - Send timing information to Station (no timing feedback channel)
 - Provide timing signals or synchronization hints
-- Communicate buffer state or consumption rate to Station
 - Request timing adjustments from Station
+- Tower MAY provide buffer status via `/tower/buffer` endpoint for Station's optional PID controller (PE6)

 **Heartbeat Events MUST:**
 - Be Station-local only (no Tower timing in event metadata)